santiagoeguren/coursera-getting-and-cleaning-data-project/README.md

   3-Loads both the training and test , only which reflect a mean or standard deviation

-Loads the activity and subject data for each dataset, and merges those columns with the dataset Merges the two datasets
+  4-Loads the activity and subject  for each dataset, and merges

+  5- Merges the two data

-Converts the activity and subject columns into factors Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.
+  6-Converts the activity and subject  into factors

+  7- Creates a tidy dataset that consists of the average of each variable for each subject and activity.

-The end result is shown in the file tidy.txt.
+  8-Export to tidy.txt.